JosieLesage/website/content/about/main/index.md

 intro: |
   I’m scientist, educator, and huge nerd.
 I love getting excited about nature and data, and helping other people get excited about those things too.

-  I have a Ph.D in Environmental Studies from the University of California, Santa Cruz in 2020, and a B.S. of Aquatic Biology from the University of California, Santa Barbara.
+  I have a Ph.D in Environmental Studies from the University of California, Santa Cruz (graduated 2020), and a B.S. of Aquatic Biology from the University of California, Santa Barbara (2013).
 I’m an ecologist by training, but have dabbled in botany, pedagogy, and data science.

   ![On a hike with a plant press.](hiking.jpeg)